 Vanilla extract contains 35% alcohol by law, which translates to 70 proof.
 What this means is that extracts typically age and become more mellow and flavorful over the next year or two, assuming you haven’t used it up already.
 Extracts do best in temperatures from 55 degrees F ( 12.8 C) and 80 degrees F (26.6 C) and away from light.
 Store in a cool, dark cupboard away from the stove or oven.

-Why we use plastic bottles for extracts in pints, quarts and gallons.
-While glass bottles (especially dark colored glass bottles) are the optimal container to store extracts, from a seller’s point of view, this works well only in small sizes.
+Why do we use plastic bottles for extracts in pints and quarts?
+While glass bottles (especially dark-colored glass bottles) are the optimal container to store extracts, from a seller’s point of view, this works well only in small sizes.
 Restaurant and bakery kitchens typically purchase vanilla extract in pints-to-gallons.
 If a glass bottle shatters in a kitchen, everything shuts down while the glass is cleaned up.
 Anyone who has had a bottle or drinking glass shatter knows how small the shards can be and how far those shards can travel.
 Commercial kitchens want everything possible in plastic to avoid this dangerous issue.
 As a result, we bottle pints, quarts and gallons in plastic.

 Ground Vanilla Bean Powder